Now in Day 36 of 254

 Backend Engineer · London

-⚠️ Replace the testimonials above with real quotes collected from your paid subscribers.
-DM your top 3-5 most engaged paid subscribers and ask for 2 sentences.
+DM your top 3–5 paid subscribers and ask for 2 sentences.
+Paste name and role above.

 Three tiers.